 Representatives from each of the seven professional organizations reviewed the competency areas and sub-areas and presented these core competency areas for approval to each of their respective organizations.

-The Cross Disciplinary Competency Areas, Definitions and Indicators are laid out in this table: Cross Disciplinary Competency Areas and Indicators .pdf
+The Cross-Disciplinary Competency Areas, Definitions, and Indicators are laid out in this table: Cross-Disciplinary-Competency-Areas-and-Indicators_acc

 Interprofessional Core Competencies to Enhance Occupational Therapy Services in Early Childhood Settings .pdf Paper published in the OT Practice